 Please review the steps below.
 Both the Jobseeker (Unemployed individual) and the Employer must complete the following steps.

-The employer is incentivized to offer work placements and hire recently trained jobseekers by receiving 50% of the new employees' wages up to $1,500 for 3 weeks (140 hours) of their work.
+The employer is incentivized to offer work placements and hire recently trained jobseekers by receiving 50% of the new employees' wages up to $1,500 of their work.

 Ex. ($25 x 120h = $3,000 50% = $1,500)

-Step 4.1: Jobseeker must connect with an Employer for their work placement
+Step 4.1: Jobseeker will get support to connect with an Employer for their on-site training program

 Step 4.2: Employer to complete the Employer Registration Form (view link) (edit link)